incrediblecrab/apple-os-documentation/documentation/NearbyInteraction.md

 ### Deprecated
 - **NSNearbyInteractionAllowOnceUsageDescription** - A one-time request for user permission to begin an interaction session with nearby devices (Deprecated)

-### Beta Features
+### DL-TDOA Features
-- **NIDLTDOAConfiguration** - A session configuration that enables UWB Down Link Time Difference of Arrival(DL-TDoA) ranging with nearby anchors (Beta)
+- **NIDLTDOAConfiguration** - A session configuration that enables UWB Down Link Time Difference of Arrival(DL-TDoA) ranging with nearby anchors
-- **NIDLTDOAMeasurement** - Represents a single measurement relative to a DL-TDOA anchor (Beta)
+- **NIDLTDOAMeasurement** - Represents a single measurement relative to a DL-TDOA anchor
-- **NIDLTDOACoordinatesType** - The coordinate types of DL-TDOA measurement updates that Nearby Interaction supports (Beta)
+- **NIDLTDOACoordinatesType** - The coordinate types of DL-TDOA measurement updates that Nearby Interaction supports
-- **NIDLTDOAMeasurementType** - The measurement types of DL-TDOA measurement updates that Nearby Interaction supports (Beta)
+- **NIDLTDOAMeasurementType** - The measurement types of DL-TDOA measurement updates that Nearby Interaction supports
 ---

 *Source: [Apple Developer Documentation](https://developer.apple.com/documentation/NearbyInteraction)*